vaisharma16/YTTranscriber/README.md

 Summary:

-This project aims to create an "end to end" application using Google's Gini Pro library to automatically transcribe and summarize YouTube videos.
+This project aims to create an "end to end" application using Google's gemini Pro library to transcribe and summarize YouTube videos automatically.

 Transcript Extraction: